-Performance anxiety is a common challenge that many people face, whether it’s in social situations, professional settings, or in more intimate moments.
-It’s that overwhelming feeling of nervousness or fear that something will go wrong.
-In this article, we’ll explore how to manage performance anxiety, focusing on tips and techniques that can help you regain confidence and perform at your best.
+Performance anxiety is a common challenge that many people face, whether in social situations, professional settings, or more intimate moments.
+It’s that overwhelming feeling of nervousness or fear that something might go wrong.

 Understanding Performance Anxiety